 Cons of starting a franchise

 Just as being part of an established business can bring you benefits, it can also cause you problems.
 Any issues with the franchisor or fellow franchisees may mean that your business is tarnished with the same brush.
 Going back to the ‘Sandwiches R Us’ example, imagine if one of the franchisees had been taking shortcuts when it came to food hygiene.
 As a consequence, lots of his customers became seriously ill and the story made the national news.
-Despite the fact you maintain high standards of cleanliness in your store, and no customers have been ill, consumers may still associate this scandal with your business and new customers may be put off from trying your establishment, as you are associated with this food poisoning scandal.
+Despite the fact you maintain high standards of cleanliness in your store, get regular Commercial Hood Cleaning in Sacramento (or wherever your franchise is located), and no customers have been ill, consumers may still associate this scandal with your business and new customers may be put off from trying your establishment, as you are associated with this food poisoning scandal.

 While you can purchase multiple franchises, you are still limited when it comes to owning a franchise compared to owning your own business.
 Going back to the sandwich shop example, if you had established an independent shop, which had great success and a brilliant business model, you could begin to franchise this out without limits.
 This could include not only nationwide, but international expansion, with limited capital outlay required from you.
 However, if you are running a successful franchise, you are a franchise of someone else’s business and cannot get others to franchise on your behalf.
 Furthermore, all your business activities must tie in with those of the parent business, meaning you are limited when it comes to making business decisions about everything from the décor, to the marketing campaign slogans to the products themselves.